-The hearing will remain open until the DEC issues its final order in accordance with Article 12.3.
-Until the DEC issues its final order, DEC Counsel, the Hearing Panel, or the DEC may request additional documents or information from Respondent or CFP BoardEnforcement Counsel and schedule additional hearings.
+The hearing will remain open until the DEC issues its final order.
+Until the DEC issues its final order, DEC Counsel, the Hearing Panel, or the DEC may request additional documents or information from Respondent or Enforcement Counsel and schedule additional hearings.

-ARTICLE 11: SANCTIONS, POST-SANCTION REQUIREMENTS, AND REINSTATEMENT, AND PROOF REQUIRED FOR REHABILITATION AND FITNESS a.
+ARTICLE 11: SANCTIONS, POST-SANCTION REQUIREMENTS, REINSTATEMENT, AND PROOF REQUIRED FOR REHABILITATION AND FITNESS a.
 Categories of Sanction

-11.1 Sanctions
+11.1 SANCTIONS